 In Australia 200,000 women and girls have been affected by FGM and 11 girls a day are at risk of FGM.

 Activist and Survivor Advocate

 My personal experience as both a survivor of female genital mutilation and as an African Australian woman gives me a clear direction.
-I advocate for female genital mutilation to be treated as a form of child abuse and gendered violence, but ensure that education campaigns does not result in the demonisation of individual families or communities who have traditionally practiced female genital mutilation.
+I advocate for female genital mutilation to be treated as a form of child abuse and gendered violence, but ensure that education campaigns do not result in the demonisation of individual families or communities who have traditionally practised female genital mutilation.

 For more information about FGM in Australia, please visit my Facebook page.

 YOU CAN MAKE A DIFFERENCE TO STOPPING FGM

 You can help us to fulfil our vision for a world where girls have the right to grow into the women they were born to be.